Frances Northcutt: Apollo Program

-After graduating in three and a half years, Northcutt was hired in 1965 by TRW, an aerospace contractor with NASA in Houston, as a computress for the new Apollo program.
+After graduating in three and a half years, Northcutt was hired in 1965 by TRW, an aerospace contractor with NASA in Houston, as a computer for the new Apollo program.
 After six months, she had her first performance evaluation, and the head of Houston operations wanted to promote her to technical staff, the term they used for staff doing engineering work.
 Northcutt was the first woman to work as technical staff.
 The pay difference between the computress role and the technical staff role was so large that the company did not have mechanisms in place to approve Northcutt's promotion.
 The operations manager had to schedule pay raises as frequently as possible so that Northcutt's salary was equitable compared to her male colleagues.
 This experience with the gender pay gap inspired Northcutt's later activism for women's rights.

 Northcutt was stationed in the Mission Control's Mission Planning and Analysis room.
 Northcutt and her team designed the return-to-Earth trajectory that the Apollo 8 crew took from the Moon back to Earth.
 She was able to identify mistakes in the plan, including making calculations that lowered the amount of fuel used to swing around the Moon.
 Apollo 8 was the second crewed Apollo spacecraft and became the first crewed mission to ever leave Earth orbit.
 It successfully reached the Moon, orbited it and then returned to Earth safely on December 27, 1968.

 Northcutt continued working with TRW and NASA for several more years, working NASA missions such as Apollo 13.
 After learning about the exploded oxygen tank on the Apollo 13 mission, Northcutt and the other engineers who developed the computer program for Apollo 13 all came in to find a way to get the astronauts home safely.
 The program that she worked on was used to compute the maneuvers used to return the spacecraft.
 Northcutt and the Mission Operations Team were later awarded the Presidential Medal of Freedom Team Award for their work on Apollo 13.
 In 2019 she gave an interview about her Apollo work.

 Lay-audience books and articles have claimed that a lunar crater near where the Apollo 17 Lunar Module landed was named for her.
 However, Gene Cernan, the commander of the Apollo 17 mission, stated in an interview for the Apollo Lunar Surface Journal that in advance of the mission, he had named a crater after the nickname that his daughter used for one of her grandfathers.
-That nickname was "Poppie".
-NASA documents misspelled it as "Poppy".
+That nickname was "Poppie."
+NASA documents misspelled it as "Poppy."
 Apollo crews and the NASA Astronaut Office assigned unofficial names to lunar features for convenience in referring to them.
-Other names given by Cernan to craters near the landing site were "Punk", his nickname for his daughter, and "Frosty" and "Rudolph", the names of characters in children's Christmastime stories.
-The International Astronomical Union's / U.S. Geological Survey's Gazetteer of Planetary Nomenclature has no entries for lunar craters named either "Poppie" or "Poppy".
+Other names given by Cernan to craters near the landing site were "Punk," his nickname for his daughter, and "Frosty" and "Rudolph," the names of characters in children's Christmastime stories.
+The International Astronomical Union's / U.S. Geological Survey's Gazetteer of Planetary Nomenclature has no entries for lunar craters named either "Poppie" or "Poppy."